datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 **Important:**

-Because L4 load balancers do not set `X-Forwarded` headers, Emissary-ingress in unable to distinguish between traffic that came in to the load balancer as encrypted or cleartext.
+Because L4 load balancers do not set `X-Forwarded` headers, Edge Stack in unable to distinguish between traffic that came in to the load balancer as encrypted or cleartext.
 Because of this, **HTTP -> HTTPS redirection is not possible when terminating TLS at an L4 load balancer**.

 #### L7 load balancer (ELB or ALB)